UCLComputerScience/COMP0016_2020_21_Team19/docs/_posts/2020-10-27-first-post.markdown

 # Gathering Requirements

+## Problem

+After meeting our client for the first time, we outlined problems currently faced by the UK's healthcare system.
+Most notably, we outlined the issue of there being a generation of people who will be growing up in an environment where being physically active is considered much less normal than it used to be by kids themselves.

 After meeting with our client, we have established the following ideas/problems:

 - We are building a web app for teachers to be able to track student progress.